pythonarcade/arcade/doc/tutorials/bundling_with_pyinstaller/index.rst

 * bundle the application into a one-file executable
 * run the application

-First, install PyInstaller into your environment with:
+First, make sure both Arcade and PyInstaller are installed in your Python environment with:

 .. code-block:: bash

-    pip install pyinstaller
+    pip install arcade pyinstaller

 Then create a file called ``myscript.py`` that contains the following: